AER Final Decision supports blending renewable gas into the South Australian gas supply

 The first initiative relates to blending renewable gas into our network as part of meeting our unaccounted for gas obligation, which decision provides important support as we start the process of decarbonising gas supply in Australia.

-This decision is consistent with our business objective that targets 10% renewable, or carbon-free gas in our networks by no later than 2030 and delivering 100% renewable gas developments from 2025.
-Full decarbonisation of our networks is targeted by no later than 2050, and by 2040 as our stretch target.
+This decision is consistent with our business objective that targets 10% renewable gas in our networks by no later than 2030 and full decarbonisation of our networks by no later than 2050, and by 2040 as our stretch target.

 The AER has also supported our Vulnerable Customer Assistance Program (VCAP), which will provide our customers in vulnerable situations with tailored services as well as providing additional financial and customer service support.